 In addition to these experiences, Patrick has worked for the YMCA, was a musician and recording engineer, and for seven years hosted a weekly television show for the King Video Cable System.
 Pat is married to his wonderful wife and partner of 35 years, Karen.
 They have three fabulous children â€“ Amanda and twins Randy and Ryan.
 In his spare time Pat enjoys gardening, woodworking, snow skiing, water sports, and fishing.

 Patrick indicated his primary goals as a NASDCTEc Board member is “to strengthen CTE as Perkins and ESEA are reauthorized and to increase funding to expand CTE opportunities for all students.”

-We thank Ms. Sanford for sharing her personal insight and goals for our organization.
-She can be reached at firstname.lastname@example.org.
+We thank Dr. Ainsworth for providing personal insight and sharing his goals for our organization.
+He can be reached at firstname.lastname@example.org.